shaofeihuang/ASTRAL/README.md

    - **I**nformation Disclosure
    - **D**enial of Service
    - **E**levation of Privilege
+   - **L**ateral **M**ovement
-4. Review and download the threat model in JSON format
+4. Review and download the threat model in JSON format if needed.

-### Step 4: Generate Attack Tree
-1. Move to the "Attack Tree" tab
-2. Click "Generate Attack Tree"
-3. The system creates a hierarchical visualization of attack vectors using Mermaid diagrams
-4. View the interactive diagram and download for documentation

 ### Step 5: DREAD Risk Assessment
 1. Navigate to the "DREAD Assessment" tab
 2. Generate risk assessments for identified threats
 3. Review risk scores based on:
-   - Damage potential
+   - **D**amage potential
-   - Reproducibility
+   - **R**eproducibility
-   - Exploitability
+   - **E**xploitability
-   - Affected users
+   - **A**ffected users
-   - Discoverability
+   - **D**iscoverability
-4. Export the assessment results
+4. Download the assessment results in markdown format if needed.

-### Step 6: Bayesian Network Analysis (Optional)
+### Step 6: Generate Attack Tree and Paths
-1. Access the Bayesian analysis section
+1. Move to the "Attack Tree" tab
-2. Generate probabilistic models of security risks
-3. Analyze countermeasure effectiveness
-4. View probability distributions and causal relationships
+2. Click "Generate Attack Tree and Paths"
+3. The system generates attack paths, attack tree code that is compatible with Mermaid, and an attack tree diagram preview
+4. Download the attack tree code for visualization in Mermaid Live, and download the raw attack tree data in JSON format if needed.

-### Step 7: Generate AutomationML Files
+### Step 7: Generate System Model
-1. Navigate to the "AutomationML" tab
+1. Navigate to the "System Model" tab
-2. Click "Generate AML File"
+2. Click "Generate AutomationML File"
-3. The system creates AutomationML files following industrial automation standards
+3. The system creates an AutomationML representation of the system.
+This process may take several minutes depending on the complexity of the system architecture and threat model
+4. Check the generated AutomationML file and make sure the file starts with "```xml" on the first line.
+If not, download to edit then upload the edited file
-4. Download the .aml file for integration with automation systems
+4. Download the .aml file if needed.

-### Output Files

-All generated outputs can be downloaded:
-- Architectural explanations (TXT/JSON)
-- Threat models (JSON)
-- Attack trees (Mermaid format, PNG)
-- DREAD assessments (JSON)
-- Bayesian networks (JSON)
-- AutomationML files (.aml)
+### Step 8: Bayesian Network Analysis
+1. Navigate to the "Analysis" tab
+2. Optionally change the system installation date if needed
+3. Click "Load Model Attributes".
+Probabilistic model of exposure (successful attack), severe impact, and risk score is computed automatically
+4. Edit model attribute values, change "Attacker ID" and "Attack Feasibility (AF) Modifier" values, if needed

+### Step 8: Countermeasure Simulation
+1. Navigate to the "Countermeasures" tab
+2. Change mitigation likelihood values for each vulnerability (i.e. probability that countermeasure(s) will mitigate the vulnerability) to find the most effective combination for reducing risk

 ---